mysociety/alaveteli/doc/manual/docs/running/requests.md

 sets its "awaiting description" status appropriately.

-## Old requests (6+ months without activity)
+## Old requests (by default, 6+ months without activity)

-If there is no activity on a request for six months, Alaveteli automatically changes that request's **Allow new responses from...** setting to `authority_only`.
+If there is no activity on a request for some months (by default six), Alaveteli automatically changes that request's **Allow new responses from...** setting to `authority_only`.
 Any responses will be rejected unless they are from the authority to which the request was originally made.

-If a further six months pass with no activity, that is, a year has passed without any updates, the request's **Allow new responses from...** setting becomes `nobody`.
+If a further number of months pass with no activity, that is, by default, if a year has passed without any updates, the request's **Allow new responses from...** setting becomes `nobody`.
 All responses to this request will be rejected.
 The request is effectively closed.

 By default, any rejected responses will be bounced with a message that explains that the request has been closed because it is old, with a suggestion that the